 We are party to certain legal proceedings relating to our former health care business, Avanos Medical, Inc. ("Avanos", previously Halyard Health, Inc.), which we spun-off on October 31, 2014, including a qui tam matter and certain subpoena and document requests from the federal government.

 The subpoena and document requests include subpoenas from the United States Department of Justice (DOJ) concerning allegations of potential criminal and civil violations of federal laws, including the Food, Drug, and Cosmetic Act, in connection with the manufacturing, marketing and sale of surgical gowns by our former health care business.
-We continue to cooperate in this investigation and are making efforts to explore a potential resolution with the DOJ.
+We continue to produce documents and cooperate in this ongoing investigation.
+At this stage, we are unable to predict an outcome or estimate the potential range of outcomes to resolve this matter.